rigetti/pyquil/docs/source/qvm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To access a QPU endpoint, you will have to `sign up <https://www.rigetti.com/>`_ for Quantum Cloud Services (QCS).
-Documentation for getting started can be found `here <https://www.rigetti.com/qcs/docs/intro-to-qcs>`_.
-The
+Documentation for getting started can be found `here <https://docs.rigetti.com>`_.
+The documentation will show you how to
-documentation will show you how to reserve time on a QPU.
-When your reservation begins, you will be authorized to
+reserve time on a QPU.
+When your reservation begins, you will be authorized to access the QPU, and you can submit
-access the QPU, and you can submit requests using pyQuil.
+requests using pyQuil.

-For information on available lattices, you can check out your dashboard at https://qcs.rigetti.com/dashboard after you've
+For information on available QPUs, you can check out your dashboard at https://qcs.rigetti.com/dashboard after you've
 been invited to QCS.